uncleBlobby/labcraft/README.md

 # LabCraft
 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 A Digital Physics Lab in a Blocky Voxel World

 Forked from: [https://github.com/trevortomesh/labcraft](https://github.com/trevortomesh/labcraft)

-A research project undertaken to fulfill part of the requirements for CS290 at the [University of Regina](www.uregina.ca)
+A research project undertaken in partial fulfillment of the requirements for CS290 at the [University of Regina](www.uregina.ca)

 ## Description